Poem: The Road Not Taken | CBSE Class 9 | Beehive

 ____________________

-The poem 'THE ROAD NOT TAKEN' is about the choices we make in our lives.
-The poem is written by the American poet, Robert Frost.
-The poet highlights that the choices we make decide our future and have a huge impact on our lives.
+The theme of the poem revolves around the choices people make in their lives.
+The poem highlights that the choices we make decide our future and have a huge impact on our lives.

 The poet reached a point in the forest where two roads diverged in two different directions.
 The two roads symbolise the choices one has to make in life.
 The poet was a bit disappointed that he could not travel on both roads at the same time.
 He had to make a choice and choose one road to travel on.
 The poet stood there for a long time and tried to look at the roads as far as he could to choose the most suitable road to travel on.
-The poet couldn't notice anything as both roads were covered with trees and bushes.
+The poet couldn't notice anything, as both roads were covered with trees and bushes.
 The word 'undergrowth' in the poem symbolises an unknown world which is yet to be explored.

 The first stanza of the poem conveys a message that we should not take decisions hastily in our lives.
-We should take our time and take decision only after analysing the situation and considering its pros and cons.
+We should take our time and take a decision only after analysing the situation and considering its pros and cons.

 The poet decided to travel on the other road and it was as good as the first road.
 As he started walking on the road, this road seemed better to him as it was covered with grass and had not been much walked over.
 After walking some distance, the poet realised that both roads were almost the same.
 He realised that both roads had been walked over equally.